TheresaLui/SelfHelpContent_v2/documents/Apollo-template/Solutions2Template.md

 ![alt text](https://wallpapercave.com/wp/mJRWj5T.jpg)
 -->

-### Diagnostics Title <!-- Title is required.
+### Diagnostics title <!-- Title is required.
 Example: VM Connectivity diagnostics -->

 <!--Insight Diagnostics available in the Azure Diagnostic Service can be presented to customers during case submission and on the Diagnose and Solve problems page in the Azure portal. -->